-Intravenous Iron in Patients With Systolic Heart Failure and Iron Deficiency to Improve Morbidity & Mortality (FAIR-HF2)
+Intravenous Iron in Patients with Systolic Heart Failure and Iron Deficiency to Improve Morbidity & Mortality (FAIR-HF2)

-December 28, 2022 updated by: Universitätsklinikum Hamburg-Eppendorf
+January 23, 2025 updated by: Universitätsklinikum Hamburg-Eppendorf

 Study Overview